 MSK's experts specialize in a number of treatment options, including:

-Men treated for prostate cancer may experience significant side effects.
-MSK's follow-up care team offers strategies to help you overcome or cope with problems, maintain a good quality of life and regain your sense of self.
+Many men treated for prostate cancer may experience significant side effects.
+Our follow-up care team offers strategies to help you overcome or cope with problems, maintain a good quality of life, and regain your sense of self.
 For men who experience changes in sexual and reproductive health, our Male Sexual and Reproductive Medicine Program can help you adjust to life during and after cancer treatment.

 WebMD does not endorse any specific product, service, or treatment.